bjt-user/Linux/rsync.md

 ```
 sudo rm -rf /var/log/lastlog
 ```
-will really speed up your rsync of `/`
+should speed up your rsync of `/`

+but it still did not work..it finished, but `/home` is empty on the remote side...

 #### troubleshooting